What Makes Clichés So Annoying?

 Example: "With all due respect, you should be shot out of a cannon into a volcanic ash cloud."

-This has to be one of the most annoying cliches ever concocted.
-It's nearly always contradictory because it invariably precedes a disrespectful remark.
+This has to be one of the most annoying clichés ever concocted.
+It is nearly always contradictory because it invariably precedes a disrespectful remark.
 Not only does the cliché give the user a feeling of immunity from retribution, but it establishes the hurtful remark as more considered and truthful than it usually is.
-It's a weaselly and offensive cliché used by arrogant, petulant people.
+This makes it a weaselly and offensive cliché that is often used by arrogant, petulant people.

-Example: "It was hard work, but I gave yesterday's maths quiz 110%"
+Example: "It was hard work, but I gave yesterday's math quiz 110%."

-Giving 110% is something no human being can do.
+Giving 110% is something that no human being can do.
 If it were possible, the world would fall apart because everything made to 100% precision would become a flimsy, haphazard deathtrap.
-The laws of physics would disintegrate into the ether, and the fabric of reality would tumble into the shredder.
-People claiming to give 110% should be talked to "with all due respect".
+The laws of physics would disintegrate into the ether and the fabric of reality would tumble into the shredder.
+People claiming to give 110% should be talked to "with all due respect."

 Example: "The fact of the matter is I am right and you are wrong."

-This condescending cliché is often used to needlessly repeat something that has been said earlier in an argument.
+This condescending cliché may be used to needlessly repeat something that has been said earlier in an argument.
 The cliché is supposed to provide added emphasis and verity.
 Instead, the facile presumption of truth only serves to annoy the listener.
 After all, if you can’t justify your argument without using this cliché, your argument is baseless.

 Example: "Yeah, no, I did well on the quiz but that brown milkshake tasted horrible!"

-Example: "At the end of the day, I was so bored that I fell asleep like I would at the end of the day"
+Example: "At the end of the day, daylight saving time takes effect at the end of the day."

 The most annoying cliché of all time belongs to a curious collection of persistently revolving lunatics.
-This meaningless expression appears to describe a person who is spiteful or angry; with the revolving motion supposedly giving their words extra momentum or impact.
-When overused it can be quite amusing, as you can imagine them perpetually pirouetting, whilst projecting their pointed prose at perplexed passers by.
+This meaningless expression appears to describe a person who is spiteful or angry, with the revolving motion supposedly giving their words extra momentum or impact.
+When overused it can be quite amusing, as you can imagine the person perpetually pirouetting and projecting their pointed prose at perplexed passers by.

-This list of cliches must make some omissions.
-Here's three more combined into one ear ripping sentence: "I hear what you're saying, but lets face it, it's not rocket science."
+This list of clichés must make some omissions.
+Here are three more, combined into one ear ripping sentence: "I hear what you're saying, but lets face it, it's not rocket science."

-If you think I missed any, please leave a comment.
-However, please note that... `to be honest with you, this article is basically just a list of cliches, and I'm not even joking about that.
-So with all due respect, I don't have to listen because I gave this 110%.
+And here is a summary of this article that was written by a crepuscular dingbat: "So, you know, to be honest with you, this article is basically just a list of clichés, and I'm not even joking about that.
+So, with all due respect, I don't have to listen because, like, I gave this 110%.
 Yeah, no, I know we have freedom of speech, but the fact of the matter is this is my article, you know what I mean?
-At the end of the day, you can't turn around and say otherwise.'
+At the end of the day, you can't turn around and say otherwise."
 Now that is a cliché overload!